Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Kalachuchi Beach Resort

 Modern facilities are offered inside traditional looking villas.
-Relax on your mahogany day bed, perfectly placed on your balcony next to the chess board.
-Amenities in all the villas include air conditioning, daily housekeeping, hot/cold shower, minibar, both bath and pool towels, a private patio and terrace, a queen size bed, plus TV with cable in selected villas.
+Relax on the mahogany day bed, perfectly placed by the balcony.
+Amenities include air-conditioning, daily housekeeping, a shower, minibar, both bath and pool towels, a private patio and terrace, a queen size bed, plus TV with cable in selected villas.

 You can rent scooters for island exploration inland or rent their small boat for ocean trips.
 Snorkel directly out from the shore, simply relax in their elegant two-tiered pool, or just find a daybed and soak up the peaceful atmosphere of this unique resort.